hinabnabih/ElderEase/README.md

 ## Elder Ease, a .NET Project

-A full-stack web application designed for elderly users and healthcare workers to manage appointments and available time slots.
-The system features separate dashboards for:
+This project is a web application designed for elderly users and healthcare workers to manage appointments and administrating available day time slots.

-Elderly users: View, create, update, and delete appointments

-Healthcare workers: Manage available days and time slots

-Admin panel: Oversight of all users and appointments
+The application is primarily for two types of users, elderly adults and healthcare workers.
+Elderly users can log into their accounts, and they will have an overview of their registered appointments.
+They can create new appointments, update existing ones, and delete appointments if needed.

+Healthcare workers will be able to manage their available days.
+They can get an overview of their registered available days.
+And they will be able to create, update and delete a specific available day from their calendar based on their availability.
+All actions are managed by a admin user presenting both the elderly and the healthcare worker.

 ## Demo: